Falcon 9: Legs/fins

 Boosters that will be deliberately expended do not have legs or fins.
 Recoverable boosters include four extensible landing legs attached around the base.

 To control the core's descent through the atmosphere, SpaceX uses grid fins that deploy from the vehicle moments after stage separation.
+Initially, the V1.2 Full Thrust version of the Falcon 9 were equipped with grid fins made from aluminum, which were eventually replaced by larger, more aerodynamically efficient, and durable titanium fins.
+The upgraded titanium grid fins, cast and cut from a single piece of titanium, offer significantly better maneuverability and survivability from the extreme heat of re-entry than aluminum grid fins and can be reused indefinitely with minimal refurbishment.

 Versions

+The Falcon 9 has seen five major revisions: v1.0, v1.1, Full Thrust (also called Block 3 or v1.2), Block 4, and Block 5.

-V1.0 flew five successful orbital launches from 2010–2013.
+V1.0 flew five successful orbital launches from 2010 to 2013.
 The much larger V1.1 made its first flight in September 2013.
 The demonstration mission carried a small 500 kg primary payload, the CASSIOPE satellite.
 Larger payloads followed, starting with the launch of the SES-8 GEO communications satellite.
 Both v1.0 and v1.1 used expendable launch vehicles (ELVs).
 The Falcon 9 Full Thrust made its first flight in December 2015.
 The first stage of the Full Thrust version was reusable.
 The current version, known as Falcon 9 Block 5, made its first flight in May 2018.

 V1.0

-F9 v1.0 was an expendable launch vehicle developed from 2005–2010.
+F9 v1.0 was an expendable launch vehicle developed from 2005 to 2010.
 It flew for the first time in 2010.
 V1.0 made five flights, after which it was retired.
 The first stage was powered by nine Merlin 1C engines arranged in a 3 × 3 grid.
 Each had a sea-level thrust of 556 kN for a total liftoff thrust of about 5000 kN.
 The second stage was powered by a single Merlin 1C engine modified for vacuum operation, with an expansion ratio of 117:1 and a nominal burn time of 345 seconds.
 Gaseous N_{2} thrusters were used on the second-stage as a reaction control system (RCS).

 Early attempts to add a lightweight thermal protection system to the booster stage and parachute recovery were not successful.

 In 2011, SpaceX began a formal development program for a reusable Falcon 9, initially focusing on the first stage.